Sunam: Peer Banna Banoi

 Before Partition of Punjab, Sunam's population was predominantly Muslim, legend has it that if there would have been 1 more peer it would have been the first 'Peergah' (Makka) in the region with 100 peers but that did not happen as 1 peer lies just outside the boundary of the city and now Muslim Community constitutes about 15 families in Sunam.
 Peer Banna Banoi is an Islamic shrine in Sunam.
 People of all faiths pay homage as Peer Banna Banoi was a God-fearing and true Muslim who sacrificed his life on the day of his marriage to save the Hindu and Sikh girls from being kidnapped by the armed goons.

 Industries and trade

-Sunam has a Grain Market, wholesale cloth market, wholesale utensils market and a Sarafa Bazar(Gold Jeweller's Market) in Town Side area of Sunam.
-Naya Bazaar and Peeran Wala Gate are the main bazaar of Sunam.
+Sunam has a grain market, wholesale cloth market, wholesale utensils market and a Sarafa Bazar (Gold Jeweller's Market) in Town Side area of Sunam.
+Naya Bazaar and Peeran Wala Gate are the main bazaars of Sunam.